khieta/khieta.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Kesha and I'm an Applied Scientist in the Automated Reasoning in Identity Group at Amazon AWS.
+My name is Kesha, and I'm an Applied Scientist in the Automated Reasoning in Identity Group at Amazon AWS.
 I'm interested in **compilers**, **program analysis** and **formal verification**.
 I got my PhD in 2022 in [Computer Science at the University of Maryland](https://www.cs.umd.edu/), where I was advised by [Mike Hicks](https://mhicks.me/).
 I did my undergraduate in [Computer Science at the University of Minnesota](https://cse.umn.edu/cs).